icsmw/brec/site/docs/index.md

 - **Stream-aware reading** – `brec` includes a powerful streaming reader capable of extracting packets even from noisy or corrupted streams — skipping irrelevant or damaged data without breaking.
 - **Non-packet data is preserved** – When reading mixed streams, unrecognized data is not lost.
 You can capture and process it separately using rules and callbacks.
 - **Persistent storage layer** – `brec` provides a high-performance storage engine for persisting packets.
 Its slot-based layout enables fast indexed access, filtering, and direct access by packet index.
-- **High performance** – Parsing performance is on par with the most optimized binary parsers (see the Performance section in [documentation](./brec/README.md)).
+- **High performance** – Parsing performance is on par with the most optimized binary parsers (see the Performance section in [performance](stability/performance.md)).
 - **Simple to use** – Just annotate your structs with #[block] or #[payload], and brec takes care of the rest — your protocol is ready to go.

-## Overview

-The primary unit of information in `brec` is a packet (`Packet`) — a ready-to-transmit message with a unique signature (allowing it to be recognized within mixed data) and a CRC to ensure data integrity.

-A packet consists of a set of blocks (`Block`) and, optionally, a payload (`Payload`).

-Blocks (`Block`) are the minimal units of information in the `brec` system.
-A block can contain only primitives, such as numbers, boolean values, and byte slices.
-A block serves as a kind of packet index, allowing for quick determination of whether a packet requires full processing (i.e., parsing the `Payload`) or can be ignored.

-The payload (`Payload`) is an optional part of the packet.
-Unlike blocks (`Block`), it has no restrictions on the type of data it can contain—it can be a `struct` or `enum` of any complexity and nesting level.

-Unlike most protocols, `brec` does not require users to define a fixed set of messages but does require them to describe blocks (`Block`) and payload data (`Payload`).

-Users can construct packets (messages) by combining various sets of blocks and payloads.
-This means `brec` does not impose a predefined list of packets (`Packet`) within the protocol but allows them to be defined dynamically.
-As a result, the same block and/or payload can be used across multiple packets (messages) without any restrictions.

 ## Recent Performance Test Results